 Toddlers are high-maintenance, and they will get bored in the car after 6 hours (if they manage to travel those 6 hours).
 You can always make certain pit stops – to a restaurant that has a playground for children or stop by for an ice-cream or go to the toilet.
 It would be best to have all the pit stops figured out before you start off.

 Toddlers – challenging but rewarding.
-Traveling with toddlers – even more challenging, nerve-wrecking at times, but the time you spend there together cannot measure with anything.
+Traveling with toddlers – even more challenging, nerve-wracking at times, but the time you spend there together cannot measure with anything.
 Now that I made this preparation guide for myself, I can’t wait for the next road trip, as I will be fully prepared!